MicrosoftDocs/visualstudio-docs/docs/debugger/create-custom-views-of-native-objects.md

 1. Drop down the arrow next to **Excluded From Build** and select **Yes**, and then select **OK**.

 >[!NOTE]
+>For debugging executable projects, use the solution items to add any *.natvis* files that are not in the *.pdb*, since there is no C++ project available.

+>[!NOTE]
 >Natvis rules loaded from a *.pdb* apply only to the types in the modules that the *.pdb* refers to.
 For example, if *Module1.pdb* has a Natvis entry for a type named `Test`, it only applies to the `Test` class in *Module1.dll*.
 If another module also defines a class named `Test`, the *Module1.pdb* Natvis entry does not apply to it.

->[!NOTE
->For executable projects, use the solution items to add any *.natvis* files that are not already present in the *.pdb*, since there is no C++ project available.

 ### <a name="BKMK_natvis_location"></a> Natvis file locations